-Rita Moreno, star of the original West Side Story movie, joined Kelly Ripa and Ryan Seacrest to talk about the upcoming West Side Story remake from Stephen Spielberg, which she is executive producing.
+Rita Moreno, star of the original West Side Story movie, joined Kelly Ripa and Ryan Seacrest to talk about the upcoming West Side Story remake from Steven Spielberg, which she is executive producing.

 The EGOT winner will also appear in the film in a re-worked role.
 “Instead of Doc who owns the candy store, I am going to play Valentina who owns the candy store,” she shared.